leequangminh227/FedLWS/README.md

-Redraw of Figure 9 in Appendix.
+Redrawing of Figure 9 in the Appendix.